Skip to main content

 Academic

 A sophisticated understanding of the risks associated with testosterone optimization in older adults requires moving beyond a catalog of clinical outcomes to an exploration of the underlying molecular and physiological mechanisms.
 The adverse events identified in trials like TRAVERSE are not disparate occurrences; they are downstream manifestations of testosterone’s function as a pleiotropic signaling molecule.
-The dominant path for a deep exploration of these risks lies at the intersection of androgen signaling, inflammation, and vascular remodeling.
-This systems-biology perspective allows for the synthesis of seemingly unrelated risks like and pulmonary embolism into a coherent mechanistic framework.

 What Are the Molecular Mechanisms Linking Testosterone to Cardiovascular and Thromboembolic Events?

-The increased incidence of (VTE), including pulmonary embolism, observed with testosterone therapy is underpinned by the hormone’s influence on hemostasis and hematology.
+The increased incidence of venous thromboembolism (VTE), including pulmonary embolism, observed with testosterone therapy is underpinned by the hormone’s influence on hemostasis and hematology.
 The most direct pathway is through the stimulation of erythropoiesis.
 Testosterone has been shown to suppress the expression of hepcidin, the master regulatory hormone of iron availability.

 Beyond hyperviscosity, androgens exert direct effects on the components of the coagulation system.
 Testosterone can influence platelet function, potentially increasing their reactivity and aggregation.
 It also modulates the levels of various clotting factors and fibrinolytic proteins.
 This creates a pro-thrombotic milieu where the balance is shifted slightly in favor of clot formation over clot dissolution.